 As a first-time renter (and sometimes even as a seasoned tenant), finding quality UW-Madison off campus housing isn’t the easiest task.
 It takes some know-how and a little bit of insider knowledge to get to know the best apartments and prices around.

 Fortunately, instead of finding all this information through trial and error, Rent College Pads dug through tons of reviews to find the top 10 landlords in Madison.
 Read on to learn why we chose them, then make your own informed decision about which of our apartments and homes for rent in Madison are right for you!

 There aren’t many better follows when you’re a college student than the athletes you watch tear it up on the field or the court.
 NCAA football and basketball players have been responsible for some of the great tweets of our time over the past ten years, so we thought we’d highlight the UW-Madison athletes with the most Twitter followers.
 Continue reading

 We know money is tight for students at UW-Madison.
 That’s the one big negative that comes alongside all the great things about being in college.
 We also know that students love food.
 Especially in a town like Madison with so many great dining options.
 So we’ve scoured the internet (mainly Yelp, honestly) and found the best options for UW-Madison food that won’t ruin your budget.

 Being (almost) broke doesn’t mean you can’t occasionally enjoy a quality meal.
 Continue reading

-Finding your first apartment is a nerve-racking experience.
+Finding UW-Madison off campus housing is a nerve-racking experience.
 Whether you are just starting off college or simply moving to a new city, each area has its own unique tricks to finding your perfect place.
 While there are many options to choose from, there are important details to consider that help narrow down the decision pool.
 Among these are price, area, utilities included, and also nearby amenities.